On Reeb graphs induced from smooth functions on 3-dimensional closed orientable manifolds with finitely many singular values: Several terminologies and the proof of Theorem

 For a smooth map, the {\it singular value} is a point such that the preimage contains a singular point.
-We define the set of all singular points of the map as the {\it singular value set} and the {\it regular value set} as the complementary set of the singular value set.
+We define the set of all singular values of the map as the {\it singular value set} and the {\it regular value set} as the complementary set of the singular value set.
 A point in the regular value set of the map is said to be a {\it regular value}, which is explained before. {\it Morse} functions are well-known but we will refer to them in the presentation of a {\it fold} map later.
-We also note that {\it height functions} of (open) discs are simplest examples of Morse functions and we consider such functions in various cases in this paper.
+We also note that {\it height functions} of (open) disks are simplest examples of Morse functions and we consider such functions in various cases in this paper.

-A smooth map from an manifold of dimension $m>0$ with no boundary into an manifold of dimension $n>0$ with no boundary is said to be a {\it fold} map if the relation $m \geq n$ holds and at each singular point $p$, there exists an integer satisfying $0 \leq i(p) \leq \frac{m-n+1}{2}$ and the map is represented as $(x_1,\cdots,x_m) \mapsto (x_1,\cdots,x_{n-1},\sum_{k=n}^{m-i(p)}{x_k}^2-\sum_{k=m-i(p)+1}^{m}{x_k}^2)$ for suitable coordinates.
-The case where the target manifold is $\mathbb{R}$ is for {\it Morse} functions. {\it Height functions} of (open) discs before are Morse functions with exactly one singular point $p$ with $i(p)=0$.
+A smooth map from a manifold of dimension $m>0$ with no boundary into a manifold of dimension $n>0$ with no boundary is said to be a {\it fold} map if the relation $m \geq n$ holds and at each singular point $p$, there exists an integer satisfying $0 \leq i(p) \leq \frac{m-n+1}{2}$ and the map is represented as $(x_1,\cdots,x_m) \mapsto (x_1,\cdots,x_{n-1},\sum_{k=n}^{m-i(p)}{x_k}^2-\sum_{k=m-i(p)+1}^{m}{x_k}^2)$ for suitable coordinates.
+The case where the target is $\mathbb{R}$ is for {\it Morse} functions.
+So-called natural {\it height functions} of (open) disks before are Morse functions with exactly one singular point $p$ with $i(p)=0$.
 Note also that a correspondence of handle attachments to level sets of Morse functions and singular points of Morse functions is well-known.
 This fact gives us keys in various situations in geometry including several arguments of the present paper.
-Related to this, see \cite{milnor} for example.
+Related to this and fundamental arguments on Morse functions, see \cite{milnor} for example.

 \begin{Prop} For a fold map just before, the following two properties hold. \begin{enumerate} \item The integer $i(p)$ is unique {\rm (}we call $i(p)$ the {\it index} of $p${\rm )}. \item The set of all singular points of an index is a closed smooth submanifold of dimension $n-1$ with no boundary and the map obtained by restricting the original map to the set is an immersion. \end{enumerate} \end{Prop}